matteoram/PPC_Data_Analysis_Pipeline/README.md

 * **IMP_Data** This folder houses the exported IMP planting data, as well as the folders and files associated with processing it.
+  * **ppc_export_site_submissions_....csv:** This is a direct IMP export.
+I did not change the naming convention here, assuming that all exports would follow the same convention.
+The important pattern that my code will look for is "ppc_export."
+  This export contains site information and planting data for tree and seed species.
+  * **GBIF_dataset_keys.csv: ** These are manually curated dataset keys for introduced species checklists in the GBIF database.
+Leave this as is.
+Part of a script will use these keys to check for potentially introduced species.
+  * **IMP_planted_trees_YYY-MM-DD_HHMM.csv:** Files of this naming convention are produced after running the IMP_Invasive_Species_Scanner.R script.
+This one shows an expanded, but more easily analyzed version of the tree planting data from the IMP.
+  * **IMP_planted_seeds_YYY-MM-DD_HHMM.csv:** Same as above, but for seed planting data.
+  * **Checklist_Scan_Results_YYYY-MM-DD_HHMM.csv:** This keeps track of scans for introduced species (which happen as a part of the IMP_Native_Alien_Classification.R script.
+The script will run without it, but it will take longer since it will run scans on things it has already processed.)
+  * **Manually_Reviewed_Planting_Data_YYYY-MM-DD_HHMM.csv:** Files of this naming
+  convention are produced after running the native/alien classification script, if the user chose to manually review species/country pairs and label plant status.
+  Like other such scripts, this will have cumulative results, so the most up to date version should always be kept in the folder.
+  * **Invasives_Data:** This folder houses the results from invasive species scans.
+    * **Invasive_Species_Data_YYYY-MM-DD_HHMM.csv:** Files like this represent
+    the results of invasive species scans, including those species for which no invasive species data was found.
+This helps future runs move more quickly by not reprocessing names that have been processed.
+    * **Invasive_Species_Report_YYYY-MM-DD_HHMM.csv:** Files like this represent
+    the actual report--only showing potentially invasive species and the related information.
+* **Main_Data:** This folder houses the the project data pertaining to all projects not in Brazil.
+Every time scripts are run, this folder will be updated with files that have date stamps in their names.
+Regular cleaning of old files is not necessary, but is recommended.
+  * **Main_Data_YYYY-MM-DD.csv:** This file contains the primary submission data from Kobo.
+Each row represents a submission and should correspond to a monitoring plot.
+  * **Geo_Data_YYYY-MM-DD.csv:** This file contains geolocation data for each submission.
+  * **Photo_Data_YYYY-MM-DD.csv:** This file contains photo data for each submission.
+  * **Tree_Data_Uncorrected_YYYY-MM-DD.csv:** This file contains the extracted tree data from Kobo in a single csv.
+The species names have not yet been corrected.
+This file becomes input for that correction script.
+  * **Corrected_Tree_Data_YYYY-MM-DD_HHMM.csv:** This file contains tree data with corrected names (or at least corrected as much as possible.)
+  * **Final_Tree_Data_YYYY-MM-DD_HHMM.csv:** This is the final tree data file before it is passed to the analysis script.
+It has species names corrected and family names added.
+  * **Tree_Data_by_PlotType:** This folder contains raw extractions from Kobo, broken down to the table they came from.
+It is primarily produced for help with QC.
+The data here does not undergo species corrections or family name additions.
+  * **QC_Reports:** This folder is optionally created and populated at the end of the extraction scripts.
+It houses data intended to facilitate the identification of missing or misplaced tree data.
+* **Brazil_Data:** This folder houses the the project data pertaining to all projects within Brazil, since their data collection form is different.
+Many of the files in this folder are analogous to the files in the Main_Data folder, so I will only explicitly describe differences below.
+  * **PACTO_data_YYYY-MM-DD.csv:** This file contains information about the PACTO indicators that only Brazil teams collected.
+  * **DBH_data:** This folder contains the information about DBH measurements that only the Brazil team collected.

+## How to use the scripts?